C9198-Mete/MY-AWS-09-21/aws/hands-on/11_20_2021_Route_53_1/README-r53-1.md

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, students will be able to

 - create record sets